Gene Wilder: Relationships

 Wilder met his first wife, Mary Mercier, while studying at the HB Studio in New York.
 Although the couple had not been together long, they married on July 22, 1960.
 They spent long periods of time apart, eventually divorcing in 1965.
 A few months later, Wilder began dating Mary Joan Schutz, a friend of his sister.
 Schutz had a daughter, Katharine, from a previous marriage.
 When Katharine started calling Wilder "Dad", he decided to do what he felt was "the right thing to do", marrying Schutz on October 27, 1967, and adopting Katharine that same year.
 Schutz and Wilder separated after seven years of marriage, with Katharine suspecting that Wilder was having an affair with his Young Frankenstein co-star, Madeline Kahn.
 After the divorce, he briefly dated his other Frankenstein co-star, Teri Garr.
 Wilder eventually became estranged from Katharine.

 Wilder met Saturday Night Live actress Gilda Radner on August 13, 1981, while filming Sidney Poitier's Hanky Panky.
-Radner was married to guitarist G. E. Smith at the time, but Wilder and she became inseparable friends.
+Radner was married to guitarist G. E. Smith at the time, but she and Wilder became inseparable friends.
 When the filming of Hanky Panky ended, Wilder found himself missing Radner, so he called her.
 The relationship grew, and Radner eventually divorced Smith in 1982.
 She moved in with Wilder, and the couple married on September 14, 1984, in the south of France.
 The couple wanted to have children, but Radner suffered miscarriages, and doctors could not determine the problem.
 After experiencing severe fatigue and suffering from pain in her upper legs on the set of Haunted Honeymoon, Radner sought medical treatment.
 Following a number of false diagnoses, she was found to have ovarian cancer in October 1986.
 Over the next year and a half, Radner battled the disease, receiving chemotherapy and radiotherapy treatments.
 The disease finally went into remission, giving the couple a respite, during which time Wilder filmed See No Evil, Hear No Evil.
 By May 1989, the cancer returned and had metastasized.
 Radner died on May 20, 1989.
 Wilder later stated, "I always thought she'd pull through."

 Following Radner's death, Wilder became active in promoting cancer awareness and treatment, helping found the Gilda Radner Ovarian Cancer Detection Center in Los Angeles and co-founding Gilda's Club, a support group to raise awareness of cancer that began in New York City and now has branches throughout the country.

 While preparing for his role as a deaf man in See No Evil, Hear No Evil, Wilder met Karen Webb (née Boyer), who was a clinical supervisor for the New York League for the Hard of Hearing.
 Webb coached him in lip reading.
 Following Gilda Radner's death, Wilder and Webb reconnected, and on September 8, 1991, they married.
-The two lived in Stamford, Connecticut, in the 1734 Colonial home that he had shared with Radner.